 WG Notes on B-3:

-In relation to transfers and renewals, the WG noted the common practice of terminating privacy/proxy protection as part of the transfer process and recommends that this be clearly disclosed to registrants (NOTE: a sub group was formed to explore practical ways to facilitate transfers without the need for termination – see Section 5.3, above).
+In relation to transfers and renewals, the WG noted the common practice among providers of terminating P/P protection as part of the transfer process and recommends that this be clearly disclosed to registrants (NOTE: a sub group was formed to explore practical ways to facilitate transfers without the need for termination – see Section 5.3, above).

-The WG may further explore the possibility of recommending that P/P providers report updates to WHOIS information within a certain time frame (e.g. modelled on Section 3.2.2 of the 2013 RAA).
+The WG has not explored in detail the possibility of recommending that P/P providers report updates to WHOIS information within a certain time frame (e.g., modelled on Section 3.2.2 of the 2013 RAA).

 CATEGORY C: